-We all know that Nursing is both a challenging and a rewarding career and working in a 12-hour hospital shift is an inevitable part of the “challenging” category.
+We all know that nursing is both a challenging and rewarding career.
+Working in a 12-hour hospital shift is an inevitable part of the “challenging” category.

 Here are the 10 tips for the 12-hour shift survival: